Battle of power hitters as COVID-hit Delhi Capitals clash with Punjab Kings | Sports-Games

 - India

 Delhi Capitals will need to put the COVID scare in their camp behind when they take on a hot and cold Punjab Kings in the Indian Premier League here on Wednesday.
-Australian all-rounder Mitchell Marsh had to be hospitalised after testing positive for COVID, taking the total count to four cases in the Capitals' camp.
-However, the other squad members returned negative tests on Monday and all IPL stakeholders will be hoping it stays that when another round of testing is conducted on Tuesday.
+Australian all-rounder Mitchell Marsh had to be hospitalised after testing positive for COVID, taking the total count to five cases in the Capitals' camp.

 As both teams eye a return to winning ways, the batting unit that does well could be the difference.